d18c7db/Gauntlet_FPGA/readme.md

 Sprites do not show on screen at all.
 When there are sprites on the screen, it seems `/VMATCH` asserts during sprite presence but, horizontal match doesn't so the `MATCH` signal is never asserted.
 It seems the VHDL implementation of `6S` F/F with both set and preset was incorrect, output `6S9` is never preset by `/VERTDL`, also `6S6` output is **inverted**, not just straight through.
 After inverting output `6S6` and fixing the async preset of F/F `6S` sprites now show (corrupted) on the top part of screen and they seem to repeat instead of just showing once.
 Further research shows that `MOHLB` (Motion Object Horizontal Line Buffer) had miscellaneous logic issues that needed correcting.

 ### More CRAM debugging
 Just when the colors appeared to be OK, it became apparent that sprites like 0863 (ghost) show up with wrong colors.
-Investigating why an incorrect color palette is selected leads to discovering that CRA5, CRA7 outputs from 8U page 15 are stuck low because they were left unconnected and were not baing driven.
+Investigating why an incorrect color palette is selected leads to discovering that CRA5, CRA7 outputs from 8U page 15 are stuck low because they were left unconnected and were not being driven.
 After connecting them to the appropriate drivers the colors now look correct.
 Below left is what it looked like before, right is what it looks like after the fix.
 [![Color Trouble](doc/images/SIM16.png)](doc/images/SIM16.png)

 ### Debugging Motion Objects Overlap